Currier and Ives: The firm

 Small works sold for five to twenty cents each, and large works sold for $1 to $3 apiece.
 The Currier and Ives firm branched out from its central shop in New York City to sell prints via pushcart vendors, peddlers, and book stores.
 The firm sold retail as well as wholesale, establishing outlets in cities across the country and in London.
 It also sold work through the mail (prepaid orders only), and internationally through a London office and agents in Europe.

 The 19th-century Victorian public was receptive to the firm's products, with its interest in current events and sentimental taste.
 Currier and Ives prints were among the most popular wall hangings of the day.
 In 1872, the Currier and Ives catalog proudly proclaimed: "our Prints have become a staple article... in great demand in every part of the country...
 In fact without exception, all that we have published have met with a quick and ready sale."

-Currier & Ives prints were among the household decorations considered appropriate for a proper home by Catharine Esther Beecher and Harriet Beecher Stowe, authors of American Woman's Home (1869): "The great value of pictures for the home would be, after all, in their sentiment.
+Currier and Ives prints were among the household decorations considered appropriate for a proper home by Catharine Esther Beecher and Harriet Beecher Stowe, authors of American Woman's Home (1869): "The great value of pictures for the home would be, after all, in their sentiment.
 They should express the sincere ideas and tastes of the household and not the tyrannical dicta of some art critic or neighbor."

 Currier died in 1888.
 Ives remained active in the firm until his death in 1895.
 Both Currier's and Ives's sons followed their fathers in the business, which was eventually liquidated in 1907.
 The public demand for lithographs had gradually diminished because of improvements in offset printing and photoengraving.

+Currier and Ives is mentioned in the popular Christmas Carol Sleigh Ride.